-The Institute of Migration
+The Migration Institute of Finland

-The Institute of Migration was founded in 1974, and has its headquarters in Turku.
+The Migration Institute of Finland was founded in 1974, and has its headquarters in Turku.
 The Institute is maintained by a non-profit-making trust and is basically financed by an annual operating grant from the Finnish Ministry of Education and Culture.

 The Institute carries out and promotes research in the field of migration, historical as well as contemporary and also collects and stores different kinds of material relating to migration and ethnic questions.
-The Institute maintains a register of researchers working in these fields, arranges seminars and conferences to promote scholarly collaboration.
-The Institute is responsible for six series of scholarly publications and publishes its own quarterly periodical Siirtolaisuus-Migration.
+The Institute arranges seminars and conferences to promote scholarly collaboration.
+The Migration Institute of Finland has three publication series and Migration- Muuttoliike magazine.

-The Archives of the Institute contain approx. 220 meters of documents, ca. 14 000 photographs, letters, post cards, interviews, musical recordings, museum pieces etc.
+The Archives of the Institute contain approx. 250 shelf metres of manuscript materials, ca. 40 000 photographs, post cards, interviews, musical recordings, museum pieces etc.

 The Institute Library specializes in scholarly and other publications relating to international and domestic migration.
 The Library subscribes to most of Finnish newspapers and magazines published in other countries around the world and to many specialist periodicals dealing with migration.
-The library counts more than 7 000 titles, and information service is available for the public.
+The library counts more than 10 000 titles, and information service is available for the public.
 One important way in which the Institute promotes a greater awareness of migration is through arranging exhibitions.